 - retain all rights and legal recourse options against the Carriers and/or any third party assumed to be responsible;

-- in case of damage: write clear, precise and significant reservations on the Delivery slip;
+- in case the Parcel arrives damaged or tampered: write clear andprecise reservations on the Delivery slip;

 - take a picture of the Package and its content;